zxdvd/blog/content/go/sourcecode/runtime: map part1.md

 Go also uses chained hash map, but more complicated.
 Each hash slot is linked buckets.
 But each bucket holds `8` key value pairs instead of 1.
-The 8 key value pairs are packed together so each it's quick to loop through them.
+The 8 key value pairs are packed together so that it's quick to loop through them.
 That's why it uses a large load factor, 6.5, while java is 0.75.
 Considering that 8 KV packed together, the load factor is similar to 6.5/8 (~0.81).